 - 1. Apply the central concepts, tools of inquiry, structures, contemporary theories, and paradigms in education that develop a classroom climate to enhance the social, emotional, physical and psychological aspects of students; - 2.
 Create and deliver lesson segments that reflect theory and practice; - 3.
 Demonstrate effective interpersonal communication skills of speaking, listening, reading, and writing when interacting with pupils, parents, teachers, and other school personnel - 4.
 Design performance-based assessments and implement assessment, instruction, evaluation, and intervention plans; - 5.
-Use media and technology as tools for professional development and to promote student learning; and

-6. Model professionalism and high ethical standards in the classroom, and develop appropriate strategies for self-evaluation as a means of assessing one's own professionalism and teaching effectiveness.
+Use media and technology as tools for professional development and to promote student learning; and - 6.
+Model professionalism and high ethical standards in the classroom, and develop appropriate strategies for self-evaluation as a means of assessing one's own professionalism and teaching effectiveness.

-Core Ed Credits ED 512 Foundations of American Education.
+Core Education Courses (12 hours) ED 512 Foundations of American Education.
 3 hrs.
 ED 514 Methods of Educational Research 3 hrs.
-PH 513 Advanced Educational Psychology 3 hrs.
-ED 533 Curriculum (Methods) Development 3 hrs.
+PH 513 ED 533 Advanced Educational Psychology Curriculum (Methods) Development 3 hrs.
+3 hrs.
+ED 333 Curriculum (Methods) Development 3 1118.
 Field of Endorsement plus Electives (21 hours) 21 hrs.
-TOTAL 33 hrs.
+TOTAL 33 hrs